bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 |[Order Transactions](https://developer.bigcommerce.com/api-reference/orders/orders-transactions-api)||

 ### UI Components
-BigCommerce will be providing publicly available UI components and design guidelines to 3rd parties via Big Design.
-This will enable developers to create apps that can be embedded directly within the BigCommerce control panel, as the UX / UI looks and feels native to BigCommerce.
+BigCommerce provides publicly available UI components and design guidelines to 3rd parties via [Big Design](https://developer.bigcommerce.com/big-design/) -- this enables developers to create apps that can be embedded directly within the BigCommerce control panel, as the UX / UI looks and feels native to BigCommerce.
 Additionally, these components can dramatically accelerate the development process by providing dynamic, responsive, and accessible UI components that are fully functional.
 The UI components you will need to build your channel app will vary depending on the type and functionality offered by the app.

 UI components that should be used for any channel app:
 * Typography